alessiainf/Liver-Lung-Tumor-Segmentation-with-Synthetic-Data/README.md

 We used two different datasets in our experiments:

 - **Liver tumor generation**
-  For the liver experiments we strictly followed the instructions provided in the official repository of the paper: [Hu et al. – Label-Free Liver Tumor Segmentation (official repo)](https://github.com/MrGiovanni/label-free-liver-tumor-segmentation)
+  For the liver experiments we strictly followed the instructions provided in the official repository of the paper: [Hu et al. – Label-Free Liver Tumor Segmentation (official repo)](https://github.com/MrGiovanni/SyntheticTumors/blob/main/INSTALL.md)
-This ensured reproducibility of the original pipeline before extending it to other organs.

 - **Lung nodule generation**
-  For the lung experiments we used the [LNDb dataset](https://doi.org/10.48550/arXiv.1911.08434), which contains **294 CT scans** collected at the Centro Hospitalar e Universitário de São João (Porto, Portugal) between 2016 and 2018.
+  For the lung experiments we used the [LNDb dataset](https://doi.org/10.48550/arXiv.1911.08434), which contains **294 annotated CT scans** collected at the Centro Hospitalar e Universitário de São João (Porto, Portugal) between 2016 and 2018.
-  This dataset provides annotated lung nodules under realistic clinical conditions, making it suitable to test whether the liver pipeline could be adapted to lung anatomy and pathologies.

 You can download processed versions of the datasets, along with the JSON files, here: [Download datasets](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 ## Models Weights
-The models weights are available here: [Download weights](https://www.youtube.com/watch?
+The models weights are available here: [Download weights](https://www.youtube.com/watch)

 ---
 ## Results